 Dinner and Blues

-The Peabody would be a fun place anywhere, but the location is actually pretty amazing.
-We were in walking distance to Beale Street where we could wander in and have BBQ ribs at Blues City Café and then stroll on down to the Blues Hall Juke Joint to hear this guy play harmonica!
+We were in walking distance to Beale Street, where we could wander in and have BBQ ribs at Blues City Cafe and then stroll on down to the Blues Hall Juke Joint, to hear this guy play harmonica!
 We took full advantage of our location.

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.

 I began with a few entries recalling my very first home away from home memories from my youth.
 Then, I started sharing about some of the quirky and unforgettable motels, hotels and inns that my husband and I have discovered in recent years.